joao-carmassi-estudos/joao-carmassi-estudos/README.md

-# 📚 joao-carmassi-estudos
+# 📚 joao-carmassi-studies

-Bem-vindo(a) à minha organização de **projetos de estudo**! 🚀
+Welcome to my **study projects** organization! 🚀
-Aqui você vai encontrar todo o material que usei (e ainda uso) para praticar, experimentar e aprender novas tecnologias ao longo da minha jornada como desenvolvedor.
+Here you’ll find all the material I’ve used (and still use) to practice, experiment, and learn new technologies throughout my journey as a developer.

-## 🎯 Propósito
+## 🎯 Purpose
-O objetivo dessa organização é **centralizar meus projetos de prática**, separados do meu perfil principal, que é focado em projetos reais, desafios profissionais e soluções para empresas.
+The goal of this organization is to **centralize my practice projects**, separated from my main profile, which focuses on real projects, professional challenges, and business solutions.
-Se você quiser comprovar meu histórico de estudo e dedicação, aqui é o lugar certo. ✅
+If you want to check my study history and dedication, this is the right place. ✅

-## 🛠️ Tecnologias exploradas
+## 🛠️ Explored Technologies
-Nesta organização você vai encontrar projetos feitos em:
+In this organization you’ll find projects built with:

-- 🌐 **HTML, CSS, JavaScript** — meus primeiros passos no desenvolvimento web
+- 🌐 **HTML, CSS, JavaScript** — my first steps in web development
-- 🌀 **TypeScript** — aprofundando em tipagem e boas práticas
+- 🌀 **TypeScript** — diving deeper into typing and best practices
-- 🖼️ **Vue.js** — framework que explorei durante um período de estudos
+- 🖼️ **Vue.js** — framework I explored during my study period
-- ⚛️ **React.js** — meu foco atual, com bastante material de prática
+- ⚛️ **React.js** — my current focus, with lots of practice material
-- 🔗 **Next.js** — explorando SSR, SSG e o ecossistema fullstack
+- 🔗 **Next.js** — exploring SSR, SSG, and the fullstack ecosystem
-- 🧩 **Context API & Redux** — gerenciamento de estado em aplicações React
+- 🧩 **Context API & Redux** — state management in React applications

-## 🤝 Por que deixar público?
+## 🤝 Why make it public?
-- Mostrar a evolução dos meus estudos ao longo do tempo 📈
+- To showcase the evolution of my studies over time 📈
-- Compartilhar com outros devs que estão aprendendo 👨‍💻👩‍💻
+- To share with other devs who are also learning 👨‍💻👩‍💻
-- Deixar claro a diferença entre meus **projetos de prática** e meus **projetos profissionais**
+- To clearly separate my **practice projects** from my **professional projects**

 ---

-✨ **Curioso(a)?** Dê uma olhada nos repositórios [desta organização](https://github.com/joao-carmassi-estudos) e acompanhe como fui construindo minhas bases até chegar no que faço hoje!
+✨ **Curious?** Check out the repositories in [this organization](https://github.com/joao-carmassi-studies) and see how I built my foundations up to what I do today!